-DTC may discontinue providing its service as depository for the Series 2012A Bonds at any time by giving reasonable notice to the Registrar or the County.
-Under such circumstances, in the event that a successor depository is not obtained, Bonds are required to be printed and delivered.
-The County may decide to discontinue use of the system of book-entry-only transfers through DTC (or a successor securities depository).
-In that event, Bonds will be printed and delivered to DTC.
+DTC may discontinue providing its service as depository for the Bonds at any time by giving reasonable notice to the Registrar and Paying Agent or the County.
+Under such circumstances, in the event that a successor depository is not obtained, Bond certificates are required to be printed and delivers.

+The County may decide to discontinue the use of the system of book-entry-only transfers through DTC (or a successor depository).
+In that event, Bonds will be printed and delivered to the Beneficial Owners.